pulumi/actions/README.md

 - `expect-no-changes` - (optional) Return an error if any changes occur during this update

+- `edit-pr-comment` - (optional) Edit previous PR comment instead of posting new one

 - `diff` - (optional) Display operation as a rich diff showing the overall change